cloudogu/ces-build-lib/README.md

 ```

 * `gitflow.isReleaseBranch()` - Checks if the currently checked out branch is a gitflow release branch.
-* `gitflow.finishRelease(releaseVersion)` - Finishes a git release by merging into develop and master.
+* `gitflow.finishRelease(releaseVersion [, productionBranch])` - Finishes a git release by merging into develop and production release branch (default: "master").
    * Use the `releaseVersion` (String) as the name of the new git release.
+   * Optionally, use `productionBranch` (String) as the name of the production release branch.
+This defaults to `master`.

 # SCM-Manager